superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 release: rails db:migrate
 ```

-Move everything except for the `release:` line to you `fly.toml` file:
+Move everything except for the `release:` line to your `fly.toml` file:

 ```toml
 [processes]